ybuch/corry_config_desytb_2024/docker/README.md

 ## Docker
-Install docker for your OS https://docs.docker.com/engine/install/ This manual assumes that you added docker to your sudo group liek is described here [https://github.com/ybuch/corry_config_desytb_2024](https://docs.docker.com/engine/install/linux-postinstall/)
+Install docker for your OS https://docs.docker.com/engine/install/ This manual assumes that you added docker to your sudo group like is described here https://docs.docker.com/engine/install/linux-postinstall/

 Clone repo